 - On the laptop that will serve as a second screen, go to Settings – Go to Settings > System > Projecting to this PC on the laptop you want to use as a second monitor.
 However, make the necessary adjustments to balance security and usability.

 - Press Windows Key + P on your main computer, then click the ‘Connect to a Wireless Display’ link at the bottom.
 If your PC does not have Wi-Fi, this may not appear.

 - Once your PC has located a second monitor, it will search for available displays, and you will be able to Extend or Duplicate it (since Windows sees your laptop as a monitor, not a laptop).

-- Extend, as the name implies, will use the extra screen as an extension of your present configuration, providing you more room to work with.
+- Extend, as the name implies, will use the extra screen to extend your present configuration, providing you with more room to work with.

-- Lastly, after you’ve made your choice, your main PC will be connected to the monitor in the style you’ve chosen.
+- Lastly, after you’ve made your choice, your main PC will be connected to the monitor in your chosen style.

 A little guide for the detailed version of how to utilize a laptop as a monitor can be found below.

 - On the laptop that will serve as a second screen, go to Settings.